 This document allows young men and women between 18 and 28 years old to travel and work as Au Pairs in Austria.
-Au Pairs must apply for the visa through an appointment in the Austrian embassy in their home countries once they found a Host Family.
-To apply for the visa the Au Pair will need:
+Au Pairs must apply for the visa through an appointment at the Austrian embassy in their home countries once they have found a Host Family.
+To apply for the visa the Au Pair has to meet certain criteria:

-Must be valid during the whole stay, the Au Pair will need to present the original and a copy at the embassy.
+Valid passport: the passport has to be valid during the whole stay.
+The Au Pair will need to present the original and a copy at the embassy.

-The Au Pair must fill in the official form provided by the Austrian embassy.
+Visa application form: The Au Pair has to complete the official form provided by the Austrian embassy.

-Au Pairs outside the EU must contract a private health insurance in Austria.
-It must cover major medical expenses during the whole stay.
+Health Insurance: Au Pairs from outside the EU have to conclude a contract with a private health insurance in Austria.
+The insurance has to cover major medical expenses during the whole stay.

 Once in Austria, the family must register the Au Pair at the foreign office and request the residence permit.
 All foreign nationals who may enter Austria under the visa waiver-program (e.g. U.S. citizens, Canadians, Mexicans, Brazilians) may file their application after their arrival in Austria.
 However, it is recommended to apply for a residence permit before leaving for Austria to avoid having to leave the country because a residence permit is not completed within the visa-free period (90 days).